willstauffernorris/willstauffernorris/README.md

 I'm a data scientist :chart_with_upwards_trend:.

-And a Lambda School Student. :lambda:
+And a Lambda School Student. :student:

 ## About me

-I like to run rivers and climb mountains.
+I like to run rivers :rowboat: and climb mountains :mount_fuji:.

 Based in SF.